DFE-Digital/bat-design-history/app/posts/manage-school-placements/2025-07-31-user-research-round-16-with-providers.md

 Providers are currently using the service to find new placement schools, and they are more likely to use the service if all schools are using it to share their placement availability for a given academic year.

 > “If schools really get behind it and it does what you want it to do and it saves us time.
-But if it’s not going to get that full level of buy in then we’d only use it for looking for new schools”. – U71
+But if it’s not going to get that full level of buy in then we’d only use it for looking for new schools” – U71

-> “the ease of use is great… but it’s another thing to look at a very tight time, especially if we search regularly and there’s no placements” – U70
+> “The ease of use is great… but it’s another thing to look at a very tight time, especially if we search regularly and there’s no placements” – U70

 ### Insight 3